 Why level business and technology

-Companies are pushing hard for an implementation of business requirements.
+Companies are pushing hard for the implementation of business requirements.
 Of course, there are direct earnings connected to them.
-So the idea to get cash fast and often is not mindfulness.
+So the idea to get cash fast and often is not mindful.

-Real life experience, however, shows following weaknesses in long-term:
+Real-life experience, however, shows the following weaknesses in long-term:

-- The product changes takes longer time to implement because of an increasing complexity of the product.
+- The product changes take a longer time to implement because of the increasing complexity of the product.

-- Team members have more and more problems to estimate work.
+- Team members have more and more problems estimating work.

-- The estimation is absolutely not correct when compared to the reality.
+- The estimation is absolutely not correct when compared to reality.

 - New requirements ask for competitive functionality that can’t be achieved with the current way the product is implemented.

-- A cost of product operation and maintenance is increasing.
-In few cases constantly, more often exponentially.
+- The cost of product operation and maintenance is increasing.
+In a few cases constantly, more often exponentially.

 - It is more difficult to hire new team members due to uninteresting technology.

-- The cost of the development can’t be lowered with help of publicly available libraries or new technologies due to an unavailability of such versions.
+- The cost of the development can’t be lowered with help of publicly available libraries or new technologies due to the unavailability of such versions.

 - A technology blocks faster delivery.

-- An automation of tests and deployment is not possible due to the technology.
+- Automation of tests and deployment is not possible due to the technology.

 - A performance is decreasing and it is very expensive to improve it.

-The business must understand these impacts as they influence the business in long term perspective significantly.
-The business people in most cases are aware about that, but they don’t see the way how to solve those issues.
+The business must understand these impacts as they influence the business from a long-term perspective significantly.
+The business people in most cases are aware of that, but they don’t see the way how to solve those issues.

 Hey Product owner, level the backlog

 For the success of the product, the product backlog must contain requirements of multiple types.
 The product owner must have ‘two+ legs’.
-The business, technology, performance, research, operational stuff must be levelled.
-Even they have to built by non-product ownership roles (i.e. architect), the product owner is accountable for an ordering and proper mixing.
+The business, technology, performance, research, operational staff must be leveled.
+Even they have to build by non-product ownership roles (i.e. architect), the product owner is accountable for ordering and proper mixing.

-While building up the ScrumDesk, scrum project management and agile product management tool, we tried multiple approaches how to deal with technology debts.
+While building up the ScrumDesk, Scrum Project and Product Management tool, we tried multiple approaches how to deal with technology debts.

 The best approach we found is simple.
 To have our sprints ‘multicolored’.